SabrinaSchalz/PokemonTypeR/README.md

 I saved these functions and the dataset in the package "PokemonTypeR", which is available for installation from this repository using install_github("SabrinaSchalz/PokemonTypeR", subdir="PokemonTypeR")

-In part 4 (currently ongoing), I'm building a Shiny app to allow people to use PokemonTypeR in a browser without having R installed.
+In part 4, I built a Shiny app to allow people to use PokemonTypeR in a browser without having R installed.
+You can find it here: